LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **Emmaffle**: Ain’t got nothin'.

 **CheaterCodes**: Ain’t got nothing today.
 Uh, it’s fine.
 It’s not really something that has anything that needs to be done for Quilt Beta.
 Decompilers is on holiday, also well deserved, just [at] a very quick glance, there's no hard deadline on what it needs for Quilt Beta, it’s working great already.
-Same goes with Infrastructure, which we can skip today, **Haven** isn’t here.
+Same goes with Infrastructure, which we can skip today, **Haven King** isn’t here.
 It’s working just fine right now.
 So finally, I’ll let somebody else talk. **Glitch**, can you give an update on the Loader?

 **Glitch**: OK, hello again.
 So not much has happened in Loader for the last two weeks.
 The big thing that is something that I'm actually working on today.
 I want to get our installer for Quilt Loader running, which would mean that you'd actually be able to use Quilt Loader through the Minecraft launcher.
 Um, we had something written by i5 months ago, for which I’m going to have to learn the code structure.